palaciosr/Google_notifications/README.md

 Weather API to request an API key go to https://openweathermap.org/api

 Air quality API to request an API key go to https://docs.airnowapi.org/account/request/

+For simplicity the user will need to input each individual API key statically to air_quality.py and weather_forecast.py found in the Api_Notifications folder.
+The Google email will need to be inputted into google_auth.py